tbaums/konvoy-kudo-studio/README.md

 1. Explain demo architecture
 1. Click '-' button to collapse architecture diagram
 1. Click button 'Click me to start fetch'
-1. Run `kubectl scale deploy kafka-dummy-actor --replicas=1`
+1. Run `kubectl scale deploy kafka-robot-actor --replicas=1`
 1. Observe a single actor on the map (left) and in the actor list (on right).
-1. Run `kubectl scale deploy kafka-dummy-actor --replicas=7` to see the list fill in real-time and observe the actors moving around the map.
+1. Run `kubectl scale deploy kafka-robot-actor --replicas=7` to see the list fill in real-time and observe the actors moving around the map.

 #### User Research example